Queenless colonies & rearing queens

 6 a.
 Starter colonies

 A starter is one where they have a colossal drive to make loads of QC.
-The hive is full of young bees, bags of food, syrup, and pollen supplements.
+The hive is full of young bees, bags of sugar syrup, honey and pollen supplements.
 After 24 hours of being queenless, insert the larvae or eggs.

 How to get larvae